+are a minimum of two years in length and there is a limit on available places.
 All applicants must present the following: 1. a 3- or 4-year degree from an accredited postsecondary institution.
-2. an Admission GPA (AGPA) of at least 2.0, or equivalent, based on the most recent 24.
-Note: Admission is based on the successful completion of the specific requirements (see below) for each Route and the the AGPA.
-Specific Requirements Adult Route A minimum of one year of full-time instructional experience in a relevant program.
-Specific Requirements Elementary Route Successful completion of ★12 from at least three of the following eight areas: Computing, Fine Arts, Health, Language Mathematics, Natural Sciences, Physical Education, Social Sciences.
+2. an Admission GPA (AGPA) of at least 2.0, or equivalent, based on the most recent ★24.
+Note: Admission is based on the successful completion of the specific requirements (see below) for each Route and the rank order of the AGPA.
+A minimum of one year of full-time instructional experience in a relevant program.
+Successful completion of ★12 from at least three of the following eight areas: Computing, Fine Arts, Health, Language/Literature, Mathematics, Natural Sciences, Physical Education, Social Sciences.
 Note: Of the ★12 presented at least ★3 must be in the Language/Literature area.
-Specific Requirements Secondary Route Applicants must present a minimum of ★48 to include the following: 1. ★30 to ★36 in the Major teaching area (as follows) 2. ★9 to ★18 in the Minor teaching area (see §65.4.2) Note: If an applicant does not meet the ★48 minimum in the major and minor teaching areas, then the ★6 English Language Arts requirement and/or the ★3 Computing requirement may be used to reach that level.
-Art A minimum of ★36 related to Art including ART 131, ART H 101 and 102, or 206 and 256.
-Biological Sciences Major Successful completion of ★12 in Biology; ★3 in Botany; ★6 in Organic Chemistry; ★3 in Zoology; ★12 from senior courses in Biochemistry, Biology, Botany, Entomology, Environmental Studies, Genetics, Microbiology, Zoology.
-Career and Technology Studies: Business and Technology A minimum of ★36 related to CTS: Business and Technology Major (see Education Chart 2) to include ★3 Teaching of Keyboarding/Typing (EDU 341).
-Career and Technology Studies: Human Ecology A minimum of ★36 related to Career and Technology Studies: Human Ecology Major (see Education Chart 2).
-Career and Technology Studies: Resources A minimum of ★36 related to Career and Technology Studies: Resources Major (see Education Chart 2).
-Career and Technology Studies: Technology Education A minimum of ★36 related to Career and Technology Studies: Technology Education Major (see Education Chart 2).
-Drama A Bachelor of Arts or Bachelor of Fine Arts degree with ★36 in Drama, including: ★3 from improvisation, collective creation, popular theatre, or creative dramatics; ★3 in directing; and ★3 in voice or ★3 in dramatic movement, modern or creative dance.
-English Language Arts Major Successful completion of ★6 in English Composition/Writing, Language, or Linguistics; ★3 in Canadian Literature; ★12 in Drama, English Literature, Film Studies, Linguistics, or World Literature: ★15 in English courses.
-General Sciences ★6 in introductory Inorganic Chemistry ★6 in introductory Physics ★6 in the Biological Sciences ★6 in senior Biological Sciences ★6 in senior Physical Sciences ★6 from Astronomy, Geology, or any other Biological or Physical Science Mathematics Major Successful completion of ★3 in Algebra; ★6 in Calculus; ★3 in Computing Science; ★3 in Geometry; ★3 in Statistics; ★18 in senior Mathematics or Science courses which involve the direct application of Mathematics (e.g., Physics).
-Music Major Successful completion of ★36 in MUSIC to include one year of Applied Music study on the principal instrument (MUSIC 124 or 125); one year of "common practice" harmony (MUSIC 155, 156); one year of Aural and Keyboard Skills (MUSIC 151); woodwind techniques: flute, oboe, bassoon, clarinet, saxophone (MUSIC 209, 211); brass techniques: trumpet, horn, trombone, euphonium, tuba (MUSIC 216, 217); percussion techniques: orchestral/concert band percussion instruments (MUSIC 220); choral techniques (MUSIC 230); conducting (MUSIC 315, and one of MUSIC 416, 417, or 431).
+Applicants must present a minimum of ★48 to include the following: 1. ★30 to ★36 in the Major teaching area (as follows) 2. ★9 to ★18 in the Minor teaching area (see §65.4.2) Note: If an applicant does not meet the ★48 minimum in the major and minor teaching areas, then the ★6 English Language Arts requirement and/or the ★3 Computing requirement may be used to reach that level.
+A minimum of ★36 related to Art including ART 131, ART H 101 and 102, or 206 and 256.
+Successful completion of ★12 in Biology; ★3 in Botany; ★6 in Organic Chemistry; ★3 in Zoology; ★12 from senior courses in Biochemistry, Biology, Botany, Entomology, Environmental Studies, Genetics, Microbiology, Zoology.
+A minimum of ★36 related to CTS: Business and Technology Major (see Education Chart 2) to include ★3 Teaching of Keyboarding/ Typing (EDU 341).
+A minimum of ★36 related to Career and Technology Studies: Human Ecology Major (see Education Chart 2).
+A minimum of ★36 related to Career and Technology Studies: Resources Major (see Education Chart 2).
+A minimum of ★36 related to Career and Technology Studies: Technology Education Major (see Education Chart 2).
+A Bachelor of Arts or Bachelor of Fine Arts degree with ★36 in Drama, including: ★3 from improvisation, collective creation, popular theatre, or creative dramatics; ★3 in directing; and ★3 in voice or ★3 in dramatic movement, modern or creative dance.
+Successful completion of ★6 in English Composition/Writing, Language, or Linguistics; ★3 in Canadian Literature; ★12 in Drama, English Literature, Film Studies, Linguistics, or World Literature: ★15 in English courses. ★6 in introductory Inorganic Chemistry ★6 in introductory Physics ★6 in the Biological Sciences ★6 in senior Biological Sciences ★6 in senior Physical Sciences ★6 from Astronomy, Geology, or any other Biological or Physical Science Successful completion of ★3 in Algebra; ★6 in Calculus; ★3 in Computing Science; ★3 in Geometry; ★3 in Statistics; ★18 in senior Mathematics or Science courses which involve the direct application of Mathematics (e.g., Physics).
+Successful completion of \star 36 in MUSIC to include one year of Applied Music study on the principal instrument (MUSIC 124 or 125); one year of "common practice" harmony (MUSIC 155, 156); one year of Aural and Keyboard Skills (MUSIC 151); woodwind techniques: flute, oboe, bassoon, clarinet, saxophone (MUSIC 209, 211); brass techniques: trumpet, horn, trombone, euphonium, tuba (MUSIC 216, 217); percussion techniques: orchestral/concert band percussion instruments (MUSIC 220); choral techniques (MUSIC 230); conducting (MUSIC 315, and one of MUSIC 416, 417, or 431).